drxxmn/Portfolio-S3/GP/README.md

 In the beginning we made a program for the workers at ISAAC, but the program is supposed to be made for the upper management so they can see that the temperature within the building is not ideal for working, and that they need to get it fixed.

 We bounced a lot of ideas with the stakeholder and ended up making a heatmap system that would accomodate everyone in the building.

+#### ***What will I do in the future?***
+Now that we've worked together with ISAAC and learned all these things, in the future I'll make sure that we communicate clearly with the stakeholder from the beginning.
+I'll also know how to better organize the group and the best way to work together, for example communication, dividing tasks etc. I think this experience was very helpful for my development.

 As for design I went into it in the [heatmap](#heatmap) and [slider](#sliders--date-time) section.